 Charity

 One of the big things we support as part of the Superior Tailgating Club is giving back to the community.
 One of our traditions for the annual CSU game is to take the donations for food and drink and donate them to a charity.
+We have raised over $2000 for charity in the last 7 years.

 2011 CSU Charity Donation